azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS student guide - Intelligent analytics.md

 -   Full-text message search, including via \#hashtags and \@usernames

-Adventure Works wants to build a solution that is both scalable and extensible.
-According to Marc Tripp, the CTO of Adventure Works: "We want it scalable in the sense that it could support the chat requirements of the largest hotels in the world, currently with as many as 7,200 rooms.
+First Up Consultants to build a solution that is both scalable and extensible.
+According to Marc Tripp, the CTO of First Up Consultants: "We want it scalable in the sense that it could support the chat requirements of the largest hotels in the world, currently with as many as 7,200 rooms.
 While we don't anticipate having any single chat room with a thousand guests or 2,000 concurrent one-on-one chats between a guest and the concierge staff, we want a solution that could handle that if it needed to."

 Extensible in the sense that they can add new features on top of the solid, baseline real-time messaging functionality.
 For example, while they are starting by supporting search (for their backend) across chat messages, they already have a set of extensions they know they want to perform.

 An important extensibility point for them is a way for them to gather the sentiment of their guests as they interact in the public chat rooms and with the concierge.
 Hotel operators are motivated to keep tabs on guest sentiment in real-time, so they can respond to any upset guests quickly and turn a miserable stay into an amazing stay.
 To this end, they would like a dashboard (that updates in real-time) showing the volume of chat messages flowing thru their system, a pie chart showing the most active users at a glance, a bar chart highlighting upset users (who need to be addressed ASAP), and some form of gauge showing the average real-time sentiment for window of time (e.g., the last hour, last 24 hours).

 While guest sentiment is important, it is a reactive measure.
-Adventure Works would like to take a proactive approach in positively affecting sentiment by expediting the requests of their guests via chat.
+First Up Consultants would like to take a proactive approach in positively affecting sentiment by expediting the requests of their guests via chat.
 In particular, they are looking to experiment with automating the routing of routine guest requests (e.g., "Can I get more towels?", "I forgot my toothbrush" and "Can I get a bottle of champagne") that would otherwise require the attention of an already overloaded front desk attendant.
 These requests, once automatically routed, could be sent directly to housekeeping or room service as is most appropriate.
-Adventure Works has heard of active machine learning\-- whereby the system improves constantly with use, while still knowing what it is unsure of and asking for help when it determines it needs assistance.
+First Up Consultants has heard of active machine learning\-- whereby the system improves constantly with use, while still knowing what it is unsure of and asking for help when it determines it needs assistance.

 Finally, to help them reflect on chats that occur in public chat rooms, they would like to log the messages to a durable store and make them full text searchable.
 In the future, they are thinking of using this same approach to enable Twitter-like search for \@entities and \#labels.

 ### Customer needs

-1. Adventure Works would like their Concierge+ service to avoid using any servers or VMs that they would have to maintain
+1. First Up Consultants would like their Concierge+ service to avoid using any servers or VMs that they would have to maintain

 2. Their real-time chat solution needs to be scalable to support their largest hotel customers